Construction Carpentry (one-year program)

 The Heating, Ventilation, Air Conditioning, Refrigeration (HVACR) prepares students to test and service air conditioning units, perform electrical, mechanical, and maintenance tasks.
 Students learn about the installation, maintenance, and operation of residential air conditioning and refrigeration systems.
 Principles of air conditioning and refrigeration are explained, including gas expansion and compression, heat transfer, evaporation, condensation, thermostatic control, motors and electrical circuitry.
 Students also learn the basic heat system which includes operating controls, carbon monoxide analysis, service maintenance, and installation.

-The Entrepreneuship/Project Management courses offer students insight into the processes affecting the flow of goods and services from the producer to the consumer.
+The Entrepreneuship and Project Management courses offer students insight into the processes affecting the flow of goods and services from the producer to the consumer.
 Course content ranges considerably as general marketing principles such as purchasing, distribution, and sales are covered; however, a major emphasis is often placed on kinds of markets; market identification; product planning, packaging, and pricing; and business management.

 Construction Masonry (one-year program)